JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.
 >_OPTIONAL:_ **points \[Type: Number\]:** A number representing the current number of points the player has.

 `logWindowClose(...)` is used to log that the window has been closed.
 This function is intended to be used when a game session is completely ended.
+Note that the logged event automatically comes with a field `ID: your_id_or_random_id`.
 A separate function exists for logging events such as Game Overs, see [logGameResult(event, time, points = "n/a")](#loggameresultevent-time-points--na).

 `points` default to a value of “n/a” if no parameter is given.

-Example logging: `{"ID":"your_id_or_random_id", "eventName":"Window closed", "eventTime":890, "points":7}`
+Example logging: `{"ID":"mopt0t2u0.zmgudk1bgkl16", "eventName":"Window closed", "eventTime":890, "points":7}`